espoon-voltti/evaka/compose/README.md

 This can be fixed by recreating the database docker image and resetting the database docker volume.

-The service specific database setup scripts are located in the service repositories.
-The database image using them is built with `build.sh` script.
-If a service specific database setup script is changed, then `build.sh` must be run to get the change as a part of the build.

 ```bash
 # To clear the database simply zap the volumes with:
 docker volume rm <volume_name>